deNBI/cloud-user-docs/wiki/Tutorials/Kubermatic/index.md

 >[!NOTE]
 > ```floating ip pool `dmz` is DEPRECATED```
 > Most of the cases you dont need `dmz` anymore
-> If you aplly `dmz` it will most likely fail because it tries to associate flaoting ips from `dmz` to all of your worker nodes aswell and since the most projects doesn`t have sufficeint number of floating ips from this pool it will fail.
+> If you apply `dmz` as the pool, it will most likely fail because it tries to associate floating ips from the `dmz` pool to all of your worker nodes aswell and since the most projects doesn`t have sufficient number of floating ips from this pool, it will fail.
-> Additionally because of openstack, if you choose datacentre  = berlin and you created by default a new network it wont be possible to asociate a floating ip from `dmz` to a machine connected to `public`
+> Additionally because of openstack, if you choose datacentre = ```Berlin``` and you created by default a new network it won`t be possible to associate a floating ip from the pool `dmz` to a machine connected to `public` in openstack.

 Use the floating ip pool `public`.